LDzmitry/LDzmitry/README.md

 - 👋 Hi, I’m Dmitry
 - 👀 I’m interested in SQL, Java, automatically testing, medicine
 - 🌱 I’m currently learning SQL, Java, automatically testing
-- 📫 You can email me lyakhda@yandex.ru
+- 📫 You can email me ldzmitry.at@gmail.com

 <!---
 LDzmitry/LDzmitry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.